nickstuer/mooch/README.md

 assert location.longitude == "-89.6889"
 ```

-### Requires
+### Require
-Throws an Exception if the requirement isn't satisified.
+Raise an Exception if the requirement isn't satisified.
 ```python
 from mooch import Require